tytydraco/yessleep/out/Today_I_feltunusual.md

 I squeezed it so hard into her until it felt just right.

 I stand up.
 But then it sinks in.
-I must've killed this woman. she isn't moving.
+I must've killed this woman.
+She isn't moving.

-I begin to panic. my compulsions feed on my fears and escalate.
+I begin to panic.
+My compulsions feed on my fears and escalate.
 I run away trying to avoid any people.
 I cannot hurt another human.
 I'm a good person.

 I take a right turn.
 It's another area in the station.

 I cannot control my self at this point.
 I must take a left.
-Then again right then left. right then left.
+Then again right then left.
+Right then left.

-I reach an unfamiliar train stop. the train is coming, it's on the right side of me.
+I reach an unfamiliar train stop.
+The train is coming, it's on the right side of me.

 On the left is a group of people.